QualitySoftwareMatters/Blog/knowing-your-tools.md

-How well do you know your tools?
+How well do you know the tools you use on a daily basis?

-Do you know all of the nooks and crannies of their capabilities or do you just understand the basic "hello world" features that you learned from some blog/podcast?
+Do you know all of the ins and outs of your particular language, platform, or tools?
 Or do you only know those bits that you had to use for your latest project?
+Or do you just understand the basic "hello world" features that you learned from a blog/podcast?

 This idea came from the book, **The Passionate Programmer** by Chad Fowler.